MahlatseSeloane/MahlatseSeloane/README.md

 would gain on projects that would push an dimpact our socient in a meaningful and positive way.</p>

-<p>These projects were meant to expose us to many key aspects of engineering and software development.
+<p>The projects below were  in school and were meant to expose us to many key aspects of engineering and software development.
 The following are two of the most important aspects:
 -	The (software) engineering lifecycle: problem identification, requirements analysis, design, implementation, testing and verification, documentation and maintenance.
 -	Project planning and time management.
 </p>